Join The Roar

 The NFL has the highest average attendance of any domestic sporting competition, averaging well over 60,000 attendees per match.

-The Super Bowl, the culmination of the NFL season, is one of the most watched sporting events worldwide.
-The most recent Super Bowl was won by the New England Patriots over the Los Angeles Rams.
+The Super Bowl, the culmination of the NFL season, is one of the most-watched sporting events worldwide.
+The most recent Super Bowl was won by the Los Angeles Rams over the Cincinnati Bengals.

 National Football Conference |